lizzieinvancouver/ospree/data/ospreexlsx_README.txt

 Extra notes on some papers
 <><><><><><><><><><><><><><>

+<><> Granhus et al. 2009 <><>

+This paper is on potted seedlings and how warm spells during some dormancy-related period impact budburst.
+During chilling pots were exposed to ONE (1) 14 day warm periods (8C or 12C).
+Ailene and Lizzie decided 14 days were included in chill days 0-175 (if you look at figure 1 they are trying to show you a 14 day spell happening at different periods in each treatment).

+Note that this MUST BE CONSIDERED if ever calculating *cumulative forcing.*

 <><> Falusi 1990 (see also github issue #8) <><>

 Year is not given (seriously).